 Oversize heads give more power and a larger sweet spot, but score poorly on control.
 They tend to be aimed at the beginner and less physical players.
 Although the head is large, shots hit at the edge of the strings will generate lots of twisting force, changing the angle of the racquet and causing the ball to fly off with all the directional integrity of a drunk moth.
 As players develop their swing to create their own power, large heads will start to produce uncontrollable levels of power.

 Midsize heads are aimed at the advanced intermediate to advanced player looking for feel and control above all else.
 They tend to be low powered, so you’ll need good swing mechanics to really get the most out of them.
 Sweet spots are small, but players at this level will consistently hit in the center.
 The current darling of the traditional players’ racquet category is the 98 sq in frame, but be warned: don’t let your ego seduce you into buying one of these frames – if your game is lacking, these racquets will highlight any technical issues you have.
 A new sub-category of midsize heads could be called ‘modern players’ racquets.
-These often lurk in the 98 to 100 sq inch range and are designed to compliment the modern, spin and power orientated game.
+These often lurk in the 98 to 100 sq inch range and are designed to compliment the modern game, often featuring a string pattern that is suited to generating high levels of spin.

-Small heads, really anything below 98 sq inches, are very specialist tools, and you should be very wary of buying one.
-20 years ago they were very common, but the game has moved on, and the modern game dominated by topspin and power is better served by a midsize racquet.
+Small heads, really anything below 98 sq inches, are very specialist tools, and you should be extremely wary of buying one.
+20 years ago they were very common, but the game has moved on.
+Even Roger Federer changed to a larger head size as the world around him evolved.
 If you’re a very competent player and want the ultimate in control, then demo one, but otherwise, put that ego away and try something else.
-Even college players are mostly using 98 sq inch frames.
+Perhaps take your cue from college players: they’re dripping with talent, but they almost all use 98 sq in frames.

 Weight

 Lightweight – easier to maneuver, these are great for doubles players at the net where speed is of the essence, players with a shorter stroke and those who don’t have the strength of a pro.
-They can lack stability, especially if you hit the ball off-center.
+They can lack stability, especially if you hit the ball off-center or are facing a hard serve.

 Heavier weight – often used by more advanced players with long, fast strokes, these racquets give great stability and control, as well as more power potential.
 Vibration is slightly reduced, but they do require greater physicality to whip the ball for heavy spin, and are less maneuverable at the net.